Proud of UAE [email protected] [email protected] +97142500251 97142500251+ +971507869887 971507869887+ WhatsApp

 What does a DMCC-approved auditor do?

-A DMCC-approved auditor examines the company’s annual financial statements, reviews the supporting records, and issues the audit report for compliance and submission purposes.
-The auditor also completes and signs the required summary sheet for the DMCC filing process.
+A DMCC-approved auditor examines the company’s annual financial statements, reviews supporting records, issues an independent audit report, and completes and signs the audited financial statements summary sheet required for DMCC filing.

 Can DMCC ask for additional documents after submission?